 The municipality contracts with the City of Guelph for fire services.
 The former Township of Eramosa is serviced by one permanent part time Fire Chief and volunteer fire fighters based at the Rockwood Fire Station.
 The municipality has a full time By-Law officer to serve the needs of the community.
-This service is shared with a neighbouring municipality.
 This position is responsible for the investigation and enforcement of municipal by-laws related to property standards, zoning, signs, open air burning, dumping, dog control and parking.
 The Building Department is regulated through the Ontario Building Code Act and is responsible for the safe construction of all buildings constructed throughout the municipality.
 They assist the public through the building permit process for all buildings, sheds, pools, decks and demolitions, as well as for septic installations.
+In 2022, the Township of Guelph/Eramosa entered into a shared service agreement with a neighbouring agreement for Chief Building Official Services.